AmitKabya/OGRE/README.md

 You can see examples for this format in `datasets` directory.

 Note that in the end one must have a networkx graph, so you can change the data loader function as you want (adjusting to your file format), but remember a networkx graph is requierd in the end.
-- If you want to peform vertex classification task, you must have labels file: <br>
+- If you want to peform vertex classification task or GCN initial embedding is used, you must provide labels file: <br>
 "labels/name_of_dataset_tags.txt" - A txt file which consists of 2 columns: node, label (no title).
 Notice all nodes must have labels! <br>
 Example: <br>
 1 0 <br>